Minuta Molchanya: History

 On May 9, 2014, the Minute of Silence underwent significant changes to adjust to modern broadcast standards.
 The innovation included a poem "Requiem" by Robert Rozhdestvensky and photographs of those who died in the Great Patriotic War, which were then replaced by a video sequence with a demonstration of the Eternal Flame.
 Excerpts from the poem were voiced by TV announcers of Channel One Boris Mironov and Lyubov Germanova.
 The pictures were updated every year and some photos of the fallen have been provided from the "Victory in Faces" Historical Depositarium and the Victory Museum.
 While maintaining the overall video composition, the photos are replaced annually by new ones.
 The rejection of the previous format was due to the fact that in recent years, there are fewer veterans to come to the grave of the Unknown Soldier.

 During the Minute on May 9, 2015, photograph reel of the victims was followed by an excerpt from the speech of Russian President Vladimir Putin for the 70th anniversary of Victory Day.
-During the demonstration of the Eternal Flame, Igor Kirillov reads the traditional phrase "Eternal memory to the heroes who fell for the freedom and independence of our Motherland!", which was omitted in the 2014 version.
+During the demonstration of the Eternal Flame, Igor Kirillov can be heard saying the traditional phrase "Eternal memory to the heroes who fell for the freedom and independence of our Motherland!", which was omitted in the 2014 version.
 The initial landscape sketch of Moscow was also supplemented with a plan for the Historical Museum, omitted in the 2014 version.

 On May 9, 2020, during the COVID-19 pandemic in Russia, with the traditional parade postponed and Russians required to stay home, the traditional song "Den Pobedy" was added to the broadcast, sung by Russian pop artists such as Lev Leshchenko, Vladimir Pozner, Tatiana Tarasova, and Dmitry Kharatyan.
 Produced by Russia-1, it aired following the 55th Minute of Silence.